 - Own your mistakes:

 You cannot learn anything from a mistake until you admit that you have made it and accept full responsibility for your role in it.
-Although it is very unconfutable, admit yours and apologise if necessary.
+Although it is very uncomfortable, admit to it and apologise if necessary.
 In the long run, people will remember your courage and integrity long after they have forgotten the original mistake.

 - Reframe your mistake:

-How you view your mistakes determines the way that you react to them, and what you do next.
-Chances are that you will view your error in a purely negative light for as long as any initial shock and discomfort about it persists.
-But, if you can reframe your mistake, for example by using a reframing matrix, and reframing it as an opportunity to learn, you will motivate yourself to become more knowledgeable and resilient.
+How you view your mistakes determines the way that you react to them and what you do next.
+Chances are that you will view your error in a purely negative light for as long as the initial shock and discomfort about it persist.
+But, if you can reframe your mistake, for example by using a reframing matrix and reframe it as an opportunity to learn, you will motivate yourself to become more knowledgeable and resilient.

 When you’ve acknowledged your mistake, think about what you could do to prevent it from happening again.
 For example, if you didn’t follow a process properly, consider introducing a more robust checklist or a clearer process document.

 Following on from Dweck’s work on mindsets, if you have a “growth” mindset, you likely see mistakes as an opportunity to improve and not as something that you are doomed to repeat because your mindset is “fixed” on the belief that you cannot improve.

 - Ask yourself tough questions:

 Next, you need to analyse your mistake honestly and objectively.
 Ask yourself the following questions:

 - What was I trying to do?